simogasp/chromakey/src/applications/README.md

-## Example Applications
+# Applications

 Two sample applications are provided.

-### processImage
+## processImage

 This application is meant to help debugging the algorithm.
 It takes as input an image and shows the results of the different part of the algorithm.
 It shows the computed mask image and the final blending with a given background image (optional).